The problem with D&D 5e

 Combat as the Default Solution

-Yes, a good GM can work around this, but let’s be honest: if the game spends the bulk of its mechanics on combat—if it showers players with combat abilities, tactics, and optimisations—then it implicitly encourages combat as the go-to approach.
-It’s not that non-combat solutions don’t exist, but they’re often mechanically underdeveloped compared to the depth of combat mechanics.
-If you add to that that CR balancing almost guarantees that every combat is winnable, you end up with a game where combat is by far the most popular approach to conflict resolution.
+A good GM can work around it, but let’s be honest: if the game spends the bulk of its mechanics on combat— it showers players with combat abilities, tactics, and optimisations—then it implicitly encourages combat as the go-to approach.

 Long, long Battles

 Even if you accept that 5e is combat-focused, and that most fights are low stakes, there’s another major flaw: fights take too long.
 Not only are they lengthy, but they often continue long past the point where the outcome is obvious.
-This is the same issue that plagues some old board games like classic Monopoly or Risk—when you know who’s going to win, but you still have to go through the motions for another hour before it’s over.
+This is the same issue that plagues some old board games like classic Monopoly or Risk—when you know who’s going to win, but you still have to go through the motions for another hour or two before it’s over.

 If the GM just handwaves the final stretch of battle, then this entire risk-reward decision disappears.
 The game’s built-in challenge of managing limited-use abilities gets nullified, leaving behind an even emptier tactical experience.
 This means that the very thing making fights drag—the need to weigh whether using resources is worth it—is also the only thing that gives them any strategic value at all.

-So, either you let combat drag and pretend the outcome is uncertain, or you cut fights short and remove what little tactical challenge the system actually provides.
-That’s not a great design trade-off.
-In practical time, I go for not letting the combat drag.
-And I try to design confrontations always assuming that the characters have full access to all their abilities.
-But again, it is not how the game wants to be played.
+The few times I run D&D, I choose for not letting the combat drag.
+And thus I try to design confrontations assuming that the characters have full access to all their abilities.
+But this is not how the game is designed to be played.

 The Illusion of Depth